Kang Daniel: Fashion and modelling

 Industry officials in South Korea have said "even if the fashion industry is in a slump, Kang Daniel as a model can still make others spend money", revealing that his fee was the highest among rising stars.
 Following his debut, he was highly sought after by luxury brands and has since collaborated with and endorsed several such as Chanel, Louis Vuitton, Calvin Klein, and Cartier.

 In January 2018, two months after Kang was seen wearing a duffel coat designed by LAP to the Incheon International Airport, it was announced that he became the official model of the fashion brand.
 A spokesperson from the brand stated, "after Kang Daniel wore our coat, the response we received was really positive" and that "the product was sold out immediately".
 LAP further launched a separate streetwear line named "Kang Daniel's Pick – Edition" to better align with his personal style; the collection's popularity resulted in long lines at the Daniel's Pick LAP pop-up stores in Japan and Korea.
-Later that year, Kang was chosen as the newest muse for Chanel Fine Jewelry, making him the second Korean male celebrity to take on the role.
-In his first collaboration with the brand, he was the cover model for the July issue of Elle Korea magazine where he modeled an assortment of Chanel fine jewelry and watches.
+Later that year, Kang was chosen as the newest muse for Chanel Fine Jewelry, making him the second Korean male celebrity to take on the role after BigBang's G-Dragon.
+In his first collaboration with the brand, he was the cover model for the July issue of Elle Korea magazine where he modeled an assortment of Chanel 'Fine Jewelry' and 'Watches'.

 In March 2019, Kang returned to the cover of Elle Korea as Louis Vuitton's new style icon.
 He and actress Bae Doona were chosen to lead the campaign for Louis Vuitton's Twist handbag; the campaign was released through photos and videos on Elle Korea and the brand's official website one week ahead of the opening of the Louis Vuitton Twist Bag pop-up store in Seoul.
 Marking the end of summer and acting as an annual reset for the fashion industry, September issues have historically been considered the biggest fashion moment of the year for magazines.
 In September 2019, Kang was chosen to be the cover model for the prestigious September issues of fashion magazines Arena Homme+ Korea and Vogue Korea.
 For his two-version Arena Homme+ Korea cover, Kang modeled pieces from Cartier's Juste un Clou collection as a new member of the "Maison Cartier" ambassador group; according to the magazine, pre-order sales skyrocketed at the news of him being on the cover.
 Kang was also chosen as a model for Calvin Klein Jeans for its special 50th anniversary celebration.
 Their collaboration was seen on the October 2019 issue of High Cut fashion magazine, where Kang was the cover model on four different versions and sported Calvin Klein Jeans apparel.

+Marking his runway debut in August 2023, Kang appeared as a model for the BAPE 2024 Spring/Summer Japan Runway Show as part of the brand's 30th anniversary.